 - Image Stabilization – Reduces blur when shooting handheld.

 Since no single lens meets all requirements, choosing the right one often involves balancing these factors.
+So, let’s jump into our list:

-Best Sony Telephoto Lenses: Sony FE 100-400mm f/4.5-5.6 GM OSS
+Best Sony Telephoto Lenses:

+But this is an example of a high-end, professional lens.
+The Sony FE 100-400mm f/4.5-5.6 GM OSS is cheaper and is still an excellent choice for most wildlife enthusiasts.
+This G Master lens delivers exceptional image quality, even at 400mm.
+Optical SteadyShot (OSS) image stabilization minimizes camera shake, helping to capture sharp shots of fast-moving wildlife.
 The lens features a fantastic zoom range and has a weather-sealed construction for durability, especially when shooting in challenging outdoor conditions.
 It has a fast autofocus system and customizable focus hold buttons to make taking clear imagery much simpler.
 It has optical image stabilization known as Optical SteadyShot, which is great for reducing camera shake, creating sharper images at long ranges.

 - Fast autofocus with customizable focus hold buttons.